Stormwater Engineering Projects

 ANNOUNCEMENTS

-MAINTENANCE ACTIVITIES SCHEDULED THROUGH DECEMBER 2021
+MAINTENANCE ACTIVITIES SCHEDULED THROUGH DECEMBER 2024

-Crews will also respond, as needed, to any trail issues that may arise.
+Crews will respond, as needed, to any trail issues that may arise.
 Crews generally will work between 7 a.m. and 4 p.m., Monday through Friday.
 No work will be conducted on the weekends.
-This work is being performed by Chambers Group, an environmental consulting firm, under supervision of Los Angeles County Public Works (Public Works).

 Please be aware that planned maintenance activities at the Tujunga Ponds may involve the use of small (non-mechanized) boats, fishing nets, rods and reels and other equipment that is not authorized for public use within the Mitigation Area.
 This equipment is authorized by Public Works to help facilitate specific maintenance tasks.
-Crews will also conduct invasive wildlife maintenance within Haines Canyon Creek.
+Work crews will also conduct invasive wildlife maintenance within Haines Canyon Creek.
 If you are uncertain whether observed activities in the Creek or Ponds are authorized maintenance, please contact Public Works.
 No fishing, swimming, wading, damming of the Creek or other disturbances are permitted in the Mitigation Area.

 Experts at Chambers Group monitor all maintenance activities to ensure that sensitive biological resources are not negatively impacted during maintenance activities.
 If you have any questions regarding planned maintenance activities, please contact Public Works at BTWMA@dpw.lacounty.gov